danilakritsky/github-scraper/README.md

 ## Example usage

-### Using the **api** service for scraping and stats
+### Using the **api** service for scraping data and statistics
-Browsable API is exposed on **localhost:8000** and exposes the provides the following actionable endpoints:
+Browsable API can be accessed on **localhost:8000** and provides the following actionable endpoints with the ability to POST test data:
-- *localhost:8000/accounts/* - list all accounts that have been scraped and saved to the Postgres database.
+- GET *localhost:8000/accounts/* - list all accounts that have been scraped and saved to the Postgres database.
 Example response:
 >`{
     "accounts": [